 EU companies

-Companies registered in other EU member states can register directly with CONAI using their home country VAT number.
-You do not need an Italian entity.
-The registration process is the same, though correspondence will be in Italian.
+Companies registered in other EU member states generally register with CONAI using their home country VAT number.
+You do not need an Italian entity, though correspondence will be in Italian.

 Non-EU companies (UK, US, etc.)

-Companies from outside the EU must typically designate an authorized representative in Italy (or the EU) to manage their CONAI registration on their behalf.
-This representative takes on the legal obligations.
+Companies from outside the EU typically designate an authorized representative in Italy (or the EU) to manage their CONAI registration on their behalf.
 A number of compliance service providers offer this service specifically for CONAI registration.

 Amazon marketplace sellers

-Amazon.it requires sellers to provide their CONAI registration number.
-As of 2025, Amazon actively enforces this requirement and will flag or restrict listings from sellers who cannot provide a valid CONAI member number.
+In practice, marketplace enforcement is the main driver for foreign sellers.
+Amazon.it requires sellers to demonstrate Italian EPR compliance and will flag or restrict listings from sellers who cannot do so.
 If you sell via FBA in Italy, your packaging compliance obligation is yours — Amazon handles the physical logistics but not your registration.

 Enforcement

 Italy has historically been one of the more enforcement-active EU markets for packaging EPR.
-CONAI shares membership data with the Italian environmental protection authorities (ISPRA) and with municipal waste management bodies.
-Companies found to be placing packaging on the Italian market without CONAI membership can face fines under Legislative Decree 116/2020 (which implemented the EU Waste Framework Directive revisions).
-Penalties can reach several thousand euros per violation and can be assessed retroactively.
+Companies found to be placing packaging on the Italian market without CONAI membership can face sanctions under Article 261 of Legislative Decree 152/2006, as amended by Legislative Decree 116/2020 (which implemented the EU Waste Framework Directive revisions), and unpaid contributions can be assessed retroactively.

 Under the PPWR framework that takes effect in August 2026, enforcement mechanisms across the EU will be further harmonized and strengthened.
 Companies that have not resolved their Italian EPR obligations before that date will face a tightening enforcement environment.